 No, entries are not returned.
 Make sure you keep a copy.

 How much does it cost to enter?The first three poems submitted cost £5 per poem.
-Subsequent entries in the same submission cost £4 per poem up to a total of ten poems.
+Subsequent entries in the same submission cost £4 per poem up to a maximum of ten poems.

 I am entering from overseas.
 How can I pay the entry fee?
 Payments must be made using the Oxford Brookes Online Shop using Visa/Mastercard Credit/Debit cards only.
 Confirmation of payment will be by automatic email reply.

 No. Entry is by card payment through our online shop only.

-When will thecompetition winners be announced?Prize-winners and shortlistees will be notified by early October 2018 and invited to an award ceremony at a date TBC in Oxford.
+When will the competition winners be announced?Prize-winners and shortlistees will be notified by early October 2019 and invited to an award ceremony at a date TBC in Oxford.
 If current C-19 restrictions make such a social gathering impossible, the Poetry Centre will endeavour to host an online version of the awards event.
 Check the website in mid-October for the list of winners.
-If you do not hear from us then itmeans your entry has not been selected on this occasion.
+If you do not hear from us then it means your entry has not been selected on this occasion.

 Will the judge comment on my work?No, the judge is unable to comment on individual entries, other than a short report on the winning poems.